Witnesses under 18 years old

 - An edited version of the videotape may be played to the court, but this can only happen if the accused agrees to it and the judge allows it

-Ultimately, the trial judge decides whether a videotape can be admitted in evidence.
-The judge has to consider if admitting the videotape will result in unfairness to the accused.
+Ultimately, the judge decides whether a videotape can be admitted in evidence.
+The judge considers whether admitting the videotape will be unfair to the accused.

 You should get legal advice for more detailed information.